The Effect of Stellar Contamination on Low-resolution Transmission Spectroscopy: Needs Identified by NASA's Exoplanet Exploration Program Study Analysis Group 21: Stellar Photospheric Chromospheric Heterogeneity

 These measurements show a strong decrease of the granule contrast towards longer wavelengths, which translates into smaller amplitudes of the time-dependent RMS brightness variability at longer wavelengths.
 Such a contrast decrease was also observed to occur towards infrared wavelengths and was shown to strongly depend on the solar limb distance and location, with the smallest contrast near the limb \citep[see, e.g.,][and references therein]{SC:2003}.
 This occurs because these intensity variations track temperature fluctuations: when assuming a blackbody spectrum for the granulation, its contrast and variation amplitudes are reduced at longer wavelengths.
 A similar argument can be made for oscillations, whose brightness fluctuation amplitudes are expected to strongly decrease with wavelength as well \citep[$\sim 1/\lambda$; see, e.g., ][]{kjeldsen2011a, samadi2012a}.

 In contrast to granulation, solar oscillations demonstrate much smaller brightness variability amplitudes on their time-scales (on the order of minutes).
 A full-disk RMS variability measurement over eight-hour time-scales of about $\sim 15$ parts-per-million (ppm) were measured by the Solar and Heliospheric Observatory (SOHO) using the Variability of solar IRradiance and Gravity Oscillations \citep[VIRGO;][]{VIRGO} instrument \citep{Bastien:2013}.
-Also, \Kepler{} measured variability of the solar reflected light from Neptune of the order of several ppm \citep[e.g.,][and references therein]{Gaulme:2016}.
+Also, the Kepler Space Telescope \citep[\Kepler{};][]{Borucki2010} was used to measure variability of the solar reflected light from Neptune of the order of several ppm \citep[e.g.,][and references therein]{Gaulme:2016}.

 Given the level of brightness fluctuations and their dependence on the wavelength discussed above, it might follow that if other stars behaved like our Sun, granulation and oscillations may not be an important part of the budget for stellar contamination in the transmission spectrum of planets orbiting Sun-like stars in the infrared.
 Rather, the impact of these processes could be a simple noise contribution (a.k.a. ``jitter") to the transit light-curves themselves.
 However, we still lack multi-wavelength and precise center-to-limb variation measurements of this effect on the Sun in order to make a concrete assessment of how important this effect could be as a contamination source in transmission spectra from UV (${\sim}0.3\,\micron$) to near-infrared wavelengths (${\sim}5\,\micron$), which are relevant for transit studies with present and future space-based observatories.
-In particular, some studies \citep[e.g.][]{Chiavassa-17} do suggest that granulation could become an important effect for Earth-Sun transiting exoplanet analogues.
+In particular, some studies \citep[e.g.,][]{Chiavassa-17} do suggest that granulation could become an important effect for Earth--Sun transiting exoplanet analogues.
 We discuss this in the light of current knowledge on granulation and oscillations for other stars in \autoref{sec:otherstars}.

-\subsubsection{Small-scale magnetic heterogeneities: Faculae, network, inter-network and mixed-polarity magnetic fields (bright features)}
+\subsubsection{Small-scale magnetic heterogeneities: faculae, network, inter-network and mixed-polarity magnetic fields (bright features)}